 3 Ways to Avoid Student Loan Debt

 In 2016, Consumer Reports found that over 42 million Americans were in debt due to student loans, a debt that totaled to $1.3 trillion.
 This year, that debt has grown to $1.56 trillion, affecting 45 million people across the country.
-With the constant pressure and growing competition students face to achieve an undergraduate degree, and with public funding falling for federal financial aid, many are forced to take out tens or hundreds of thousands of dollars in loans that they are then saddled with for life.
-Some students are even taking extreme action in order to avoid this student loans debt, including joining the U.S. military or working multiple jobs in order to stay afloat.
+Examining the numbers, you may be led to believe that there is no way to avoid student loan debt!
+With the constant pressure and growing competition students, and with public funding falling for federal financial aid, many are forced to take out tens or hundreds of thousands of dollars in student loans that they are then saddled with for life.
+However, some students are taking extreme action to avoid student loan debt, including joining the U.S. military or working multiple jobs to stay afloat.

-Though it has become increasingly difficult for students to stay away from falling into the student loans trap, there are still some solutions that may help them stay debt-free.
-The following are three ways how to avoid student loan debt.
+Though it has become increasingly difficult for students to stay away from falling into the student loan trap, it is not impossible to get a degree debt-free.
+Here are three ways to avoid student loan debt.

 Please follow and like us: